iannesbitt/gpx2dzg/README.md

 # gpx2dzg

-This software takes GPS waypoint information stored in [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) files, tries to align waypoints with user marks in GSSI's proprietary DZX file format, and outputs to DZG (also a GSSI proprietary format).
+This software takes GPS waypoint information stored in [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) files, tries to align waypoints with user marks in GSSI's proprietary DZX file format, and outputs the results to DZG (an ASCII file containing a mix of NMEA strings and GSSI proprietary strings).
 The purpose of this translation is to artifically create GPS-aware ground-penetrating radar (GPR) projects.

 Sadly, at the moment this software only works with GSSI control units that produce DZX files.
 This means it should work for projects created with the SIR-4000, but not with the SIR-3000.
 SIR-3000 support is coming soon, but requires slightly more mathematical finesse, since the 3000 stores marks above the time-zero band of the GPR array instead of in a separate file.